TRUMP ACCOUNTS FOR KIDS AND THE $1000 INVESTMENT FOR NEWBORNS : WHAT PARENTS NEED TO KNOW

 Who Controls the Trump Savings Accounts for Newborns?

 Until your child turns 18, you (the parent or legal guardian) will control the account and make investment decisions on their behalf.
-After that, the account ownership transfers to the child, and they’ll have full control over the funds.
+After that, the account turns into a traditional IRA , ownership transfers to the child, and they’ll have full control over the funds.

 That’s when the real lessons in financial literacy, responsibility, and wealth-building kick in.